 Massachusetts Pre-Trial Diversion Programs

 There are a number of different ways to prevent a criminal charge or arrest from every appearing on your record.
-One them that I’ve used successfully a number of times is called a pre-trial diversion.
+One defense tool that I’ve used successfully a number of times is called a pre-trial diversion.

 What is a Pretrial Diversion?

 Under Massachusetts General Laws, Chapter 276a, there is a provision for a pretrial diversion.
 A judge is allowed discretion to allow a criminal charges to be diverted directly to a community service or other program.